DataDog/integrations-extras/doctordroid/README.md

 Visit [Doctor Droid](https://alertops-app.drdroid.io/)  to sign up for free.
 Once registered, visit the [integrations page](https://alertops-app.drdroid.io/integrations)  and add a Datadog integration.
 This guides you through the Datadog OAUTH2 flow to grant Doctor Droid access to your API Keys to query APM & Infra metrics for you.

 ### Configuration
-Once integrated, begin exploring your alerts history within Doctor Droid to discover trends.
-You can create reports and playbooks for enriching your alerts data once it is generated.
+After you add the integration, explore your alerts history within Doctor Droid to discover trends.
+You can create reports and playbooks to enrich your generated alerts data.

 ## Uninstallation